 The following are basic rules and regulations that make for a safe and happy festival for all.
 Everyone participating in or attending the Utah Pride Festival must agree and comply with these Festival Guidelines.

 A ticket is required for admission to the festival.
 Children under 12 are admitted free when accompanied by a parent or guardian.
 If you leave the festival grounds and want to return, you must have your hand stamped for re-entry before exiting the festival grounds.
-Tickets are available at the festival gates or you may avoid the lines by purchasing your tickets in advance and online here.
+Tickets are available at the festival gates or will be available for purchase online.

 Animal lovers are urged to leave their pets at home for their comfort and safety.
 Even the most socialized of animals can often become stressed, agitated, and overheated in the festival atmosphere.
 Also, please consider that some festival attendees might be uncomfortable in the presence of your family pets.
 If you bring your pets to the festival, please remember that you are responsible for them at all times.
 You will be expected to provide water, pick up after them, and keep them under control, so come prepared.
 Pets must remain leashed or caged at all times while at the festival.

 Cameras and Video Equipment

 Cameras and video recording devices may be used for PERSONAL, NON-COMMERCIAL USE ONLY.
 Members of the media, individuals and organizations wishing to document the festival must fill out a media application and check in with a designated Utah Pride Center staff member.
 In addition, recording of the performances of the professional entertainers at the festival is prohibited.
 Some entertainers’ contractual arrangements do not allow pictures or videotaping of their show and the festival will honor their legal obligations and contractual arrangements.
 Accordingly, when photographing at the festival, please ask for permission of the subject in advance to respect people’s wishes regarding having their likeness captured.